cosmos/sdk-tutorials/connecting-to-testnet/index.md

 A testnet is a network launched for developers and validators to test the functionality of the blockchain before the main network is launched.
 The state of a testnet can be reset at any time.

-## Tutorial Testnet

-The source code repo `cosmos/gaia` offers more functionality because it adds the `tendermint/liquidity` module that is the source code of Gravity DEX to the `cosmos/gaia` source code behind Cosmos Hub.

 Now that you know what a testnet is, it's time to get started.
 See [About the Testnet Tutorial](testnet-tutorial.md).